Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Material and Methods

-The predicted benefit $\Hat{\theta}$ is defined as the difference between the individual survival probability at a given timepoint with the treatment option being tested minus the probability with the control for the same patient.
-Given that matching is not perfect, the predicted benefits are averaged for the pair of patients previously matched, and predicted benefit is defined as the average of the predicted benefits within each matched patient pair.
+Importantly, we define the conditional average treatment benefit, $\hat{\theta}$, as an estimate of the CATE at time $t$, computed as the difference between the individual survival probability at a given time point with the treatment option being tested minus the probability with the control for the same patient.
+Given that matching is not perfect, the predicted benefits are averaged for the pair of patients previously matched, and the predicted benefit is defined as the average of the predicted benefits within each matched patient pair.
 We have :

 with $u$ the patient in the treated arm ($\tau = 1$), and $v$ the patient in the control arm ($\tau = 0$) for a given time $t$.